Reusse: Josh Donaldson fiasco over, Twins’ Derek Falvey now needs rally to save reputation, season

 The deal was announced on Jan.
 22, 2020, with Donaldson receiving a four-year, $92 million contract — record-shattering for a Twins free agent.

 This was intriguing for sure, and also mystifying.
-The Twins did acquire starter Kenta Maeda three weeks later, for bullet-throwing reliever Brusdar Graterol, to assist the rotation.
+The Twins did acquire starter Kenta Maeda from the Dodgers three weeks later, for bullet-throwing reliever Brusdar Graterol, to assist the rotation.

 Then came the pandemic shutdown in mid-March, a 60-game season, an AL Central mini-season title with Maeda as an ace and Donaldson mostly injured, and another playoff sweep with Houston taking the first two in a best-of-three — both at Target Field.